Please Me: Background and production

 On February 10, 2019, Cardi B won the Grammy Award for Best Rap Album for her debut studio album Invasion of Privacy (2018) at the 61st Annual Grammy Awards.
 On the same date, after receiving criticism on social media due to her win at the ceremony, the rapper deactivated her Instagram account due to the frustration this caused.
-Cardi B returned to the platform on February 13 to announce a new song she had recorded with American singer-songwriter Bruno Mars would be released on the following Friday.
-"Please Me" is the artists' second collaboration after Cardi B's remix of Mars's single "Finesse" (2018).
+Cardi B returned to the platform on February 13 to announce a new song she recorded with American singer-songwriter Bruno Mars would be released on the following Friday.
+"Please Me" is their second collaboration after Cardi B's remix of Mars's single "Finesse" (2018).
 Cardi B shared the song's cover art on her Instagram account.

 Atlantic Records released "Please Me" for digital download and streaming on February 15, 2019, and issued the song to American contemporary hit radio and rhythmic contemporary stations the same day.
 On the same date, Warner Music Group (WMG) issued the track for radio airplay in Italy.
 BBC Radio 1Xtra began adding the song onto their playlists on February 15, 2019.
 On February 19, 2019, the single was re-released to contemporary hit radio.
+The song was included on the "Bardi Gang Edition" of Cardi B's second studio album Am I the Drama?
+(2025), available as a limited-time digital download on September 25, 2025.
+It was later included on the "Ultimate Edition" of the album, released for digital download and streaming on November 12, 2025.

 "Please Me" was written by Cardi B, Bruno Mars, James Fauntleroy and The Stereotypes—collectively Jonathan Yip, Ray Romulus, Jeremy Reeves and Ray McCullough II, who with Mars co-produced and programmed the song.
 Mars and Christopher Brody Brown played guitar and guitar synthesizer, and Byron "Mr. Talkbox" Chambers provided additional background vocals.
 "Please Me" was engineered by Charles Moniz, mixed by Serban Ghenea and mastered by Randy Merrill.